 The yurt platform is the one part of the yurt that you’ll need to build yourself or contract out.
 And, it’s best if the platform is in place before the yurt is delivered.
 We provide suggested platform plans for every size yurt, so this too is made clear.

-The platform of the yurt is the least portable part of a yurt, but this depends on the materials used when constructing the platform.
-Many people simply have the platform built on site, because they don’t intend to move their yurt from that point.
+The platform of the yurt is the least portable part of a yurt build, but this depends on the materials used when constructing the platform and the floor plan size.
+Many people simply have the platform built on site, because they don’t intend to move their yurt once it is constructed.
 Yurt platforms can be made of any number of materials, from poured concrete to wood.

 Depending on the site conditions, it should only take a good carpenter and a couple helpers a day or two to build the platform.
 Many of our customers will use the same contractor for both the platform build and the inside building projects, such as partition walls for bathrooms or kitchen areas or lofts within their yurt.